bcgov/data-publication/pages/dps_bcdc_w_api_metadata_mgmt.md

 **Your API Key**:
 1. Log into the Catalogue
-1. Click on your name in the upper right
+1. Click on the hamburger/pancake in the upper right
+2. Click on *Account Settings*
-1. Bottom left corner is your personal API Key
+3. Bottom left corner is your personal API Key

 The following python syntax is used as an example from a specific organization

 ### How to create a resource with the API

+* All mandatory fields must be included to use this function.

 ```
 import ckanapi